-- three credits in medieval or early-modern literature (before 1700)
+- 1 semester of medieval or early modern literature (before 1700)*

-Summer or evening courses taken through the Woods College of Advancing Studies may not be counted toward core or major credit.
+Summer courses or evening courses taken through the Woods College of Advancing Studies do not count for Core credit or credit towards the major.